allegro/blog/_posts/2024-02-12-couchbase-expired-docs-tuning.md

 emphasis on targeted data collection allowed us to delve into the intricacies of the replication process and uncover the underlying factors contributing to the challenges faced by our customers.

-### Measuring Replication Performance: The Birth of cb-tracker
+### Measuring replication performance: the birth of cb-tracker

 Due to the lack of readily available tools and our inability to find suitable options, we took matters into our own hands and developed our open-source command-line tool, _[cb-tracker](https://github.com/ziollek/couchbase-replication-ping)_.
 This tool serves the purpose of continuously measuring